schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 In closed-loop recycling, the mixture is pumped through the column several times until the desired purity is achieved {cite}`Bombaugh1969,Heuer1995`.
 The general structure of a CLR is shown in {numref}`clr_flow_sheet`.
+To realize the recycling, the flow sheet's output states are reconfigured between injection, recycling, and elution phases via {class}`Events <CADETProcess.dynamicEvents.Event>`.
+To reduce the number of explicitly defined event times, event dependencies are introduced:
+Recycling starts immediately after injection ends, and elution begins once recycling concludes.
+For this demonstration, a difficult separation problem in the linear range is considered (see {numref}`model_parameters`).
+The components have similar binding affinities, creating a significant elution overlap that makes separation challenging for conventional methods.
+{numref}`fig_clr_demo` shows the concentration profiles of a CLR process at the column outlet and system outlet, respectively.
+The profiles illustrate that the recycled material does not fully exit the system before the end of the recycling phase.

 ```{figure} ./figures/clr_flow_sheet.png
 :name: clr_flow_sheet